The SMB Owner’s Guide for Google My Business Optimization to Increase Sales

 This is where Google My Business (GMB) comes in.
 It’s how Google presents and promotes your company on Google Search and Google Maps.

-It’s also necessary if you want to get Google reviews from customers, which are essential if you want to outrank your competitors.
+It’s also necessary if you want to get real and not fake Google reviews from customers, which are essential if you want to outrank your competitors.

 If your goal is better SEO (search-engine optimization) for Google My Business to expand your online presence, then read on.